"Please join me in supporting Youth and Family Circle. You'll be glad you did" - St. Paul Mayor Melvin Carter

-Give to the Max Day 2021 has the most at stake for Youth and Family Circle!
+Give to the Max Day 2022 is finally here for Youth and Family Circle!

 For over ten years, Youth and Family Circle has been providing holistic services to BIPOC community in the Greater St. Paul Area.
 Due to Covid-19 pandemic and other economic factors, we have only seen the need in the community grow due to inequities in our economic system.

-The other large part of our organization is community outings.
 We have conducted a yearly summer camp since 2011 that has positively impacted hundreds of local families.
-This is a mainstay, and we will continue to add in additional outings as the world opens back up again.

 Academic support is of the utmost importance because participants success rate, whether it be getting a job, pursuing post-secondary training or education, or avoiding at-risk behaviors relies in large part upon remaining enrolled in school.
 Furthermore, due to the pandemic, many youth have fallen behind in their studies and need assistance to catch up and pass their courses.